 Some don’t love themselves yet, and they’re still trying to achieve some threshold of fitness or nutrition.

 Most fit people are in shape because they love themselves.

 When someone offers them junk food, they love themselves too much to consume the junk.
 They don’t skip workouts because they love themselves too much to skip a workout.

 They’re healthy because they love themselves.

-Yearning for perfection instead of embracing and loving your current state only holds you back.
-That resistance, that wanting something else or something more prevents joy.
-Worse, it also prevents contentment and thus prevents happiness.
+Yearning for perfection instead of embracing and loving yourself state only holds you back.
+That resistance, that wanting something else or something more, prevents joy.
+Worse, it also disintegrates contentment and thus prevents happiness.

 Looking beyond imperfections–even embracing them–loving yourself before you get, go or meet, won’t bring pleasure.
 It also doesn’t prevent pleasure.
 What it does is help you become content, and contentment can bring you happiness.